rhribeiro25/virtual-card-platform/README.md

   - Caching to avoid repeated queries
   - CI pipeline with **GitHub Actions** (build, test, Jacoco publish)
   - **Flyway** DB versioning for environment consistency
-  - Request ID Validation – I added validation using requestId in transactions to make sure the same transaction isn't processed more than once, even in case of network issues or retries.
+  - Request ID Validation – validation using requestId in transactions to make sure the same transaction isn't processed more than once, even in case of network issues or retries.
   - Cache First Strategy – Now the system checks the cache first, and only goes to the database if the data isn’t there.
 That helps improve performance and reduce unnecessary DB hits.
-  - Global Exception Handler Improvements – I standardized internal error messages and improved how I handle exceptions, organizing everything through BusinessException to keep things clean and centralized.
+  - Global Exception Handler – organizing everything through BusinessException to keep things clean and centralized.
-  - Transactional Rollback – I applied @Transactional(rollbackFor = BusinessException.class) to ensure that if anything goes wrong in a business rule, all operations inside the process are rolled back, even those inside a Template Method flow.
+  - Transactional Rollback – @Transactional(rollbackFor = BusinessException.class) to ensure that if anything goes wrong in a business rule, all operations inside the process are rolled back, even those inside a Template Method flow.
-  - Custom Validation per Transaction Type – I made validations customizable using a supports() method, so each one is only applied to the right type of transaction.
+  - Custom Validation per Transaction Type – validations customizable using a supports() method, so each one is only applied to the right type of transaction.
 It makes the system more flexible and easier to maintain.

 ---